gagelab/research_template/README.md

 ```

 You can then rename the directory and modify the contents as you see fit.
 You can also use the green button
-in the upper right hand corner of the page that says *Use this template* to create a new repository.
+in the upper right hand corner of the page that says **"Use this template"** to create a new repository.

 ## Contact